What Needs Attention Right Now

 A live feed of completions, new items, status changes, and notable events.
 Not a full audit log, but enough to show that the system is alive and work is moving.
 For shift handovers, the activity feed provides the sequence and timing of events, not just the totals.

-Alert Design and Thresholds
+Alert Design and Threshold Calibration

 Semantic colour (green, amber, red) is the foundation of alert design on operational dashboards.
 Green means normal.
 Amber means watch closely.
 Red means act now.
 This colour vocabulary must be consistent, predictable, and calibrated to the operation it monitors.
+The brain processes colour through preattentive processing, faster than conscious thought, which is why a red indicator on a green dashboard commands instant attention without the team needing to read anything.

 The hardest part of alert design is calibration.
 Set thresholds too sensitive and every minor fluctuation triggers amber or red.
 The team learns to ignore alerts because most of them are noise.
 Set thresholds too loose and genuine problems are not flagged until they have already caused damage.
+Both failure modes erode trust in the dashboard, and trust, once lost, is extremely difficult to rebuild.

 Alert fatigue is real: Too many alerts, too many false positives, and the team starts ignoring them.
 A real alert gets missed.
 The pattern is well documented across healthcare, aviation, and IT operations.
 The only defence is disciplined threshold calibration, regular review, and the willingness to turn off alerts that are not earning their place.

 "Real-time" is one of the most overloaded terms in dashboard design.
 It means different things to different people, and the technical implications of each interpretation are significant.
-Choosing the wrong refresh strategy wastes resources or creates a false sense of currency.
+Choosing the wrong refresh strategy wastes infrastructure budget or creates a false sense of currency.
+The right choice depends on how quickly the underlying data changes and how quickly the team needs to know about it.

-Many operational dashboards combine strategies.
+Many operational dashboards combine strategies effectively.
 Queue depths and alert states may use WebSocket connections for instant updates, while daily targets and capacity summaries refresh on a slower polling cycle.
 The key is matching the refresh cadence to the volatility of each data source, not applying a single strategy uniformly.
+For the technical architecture behind real-time data delivery, our development section covers the engineering patterns in detail.

 Performance under load matters most at the worst possible moment.
 Real-time dashboards often display aggregated data from multiple sources.
-Pre-aggregation, caching, and query optimisation are not optional.
+Pre-aggregation (computing totals and averages in the background rather than on every request), caching, and query optimisation are not optional.
 A dashboard that slows down when the operation is busiest is failing exactly when it matters most.
-For more on the technical architecture behind real-time data delivery, our development section covers the engineering patterns in detail.

-Shift Handover and Continuity
+Shift Handover and Operational Continuity

 Four steps turn a dashboard check into a complete handover, replacing the 15-minute verbal briefing with a two-minute screen review.